Helping couples save up for shared trips.

 Piggyback helps couples stay on track through reflection prompts and notifications.

-Our deep dive into the research uncovered interesting intersections within the topics of behavior change and game design.
-We studied what was effective and what wasn’t in order to make informed decisions throughout the project.
 We focused on understanding foundational theories, scoping our topic area and deeply thinking about problems we experience in our own lives.
 Our interests were piqued when we discovered the theory of co-motivation.

 The three core insights below informed the concepts we generated and the final prototype: